-Expedited appeals for ongoing emergencies or denial of continued hospitalizations must occur in accordance with the medical or dental immediacy of the case and not later than one (1) business day after the member or member's designee request for the appeal is received.
-RightCare will follow up in writing within three (3) business days on a decision for an expedited appeal.
+Emergency appeals for ongoing emergencies or denial of continued hospitalizations must occur in accordance with the medical or dental immediacy of the case and not later than 1 business day after the member or member's designee request for the appeal is received.
+RightCare will follow up in writing within 3 business days on a decision for an emergency appeal.